sajjadh47/woo-cart-additional-fee/readme.txt

 2. Additional Fee displayed in cart using WooCommerce Cart Additional Fee plugin.

 == Changelog ==
-= 2.0.2 =
+= 2.0.3 =
+- Added applicable for field to filter where to apply the fee, ex: subtotal or subtotal + shipping = 2.0.2 =
 - Checked for latest wp version 6.8
 = 2.0.1 =